 - Cook the meat: Place a large deep non-stick skillet or Dutch oven over medium heat.
 When hot, add ground beef, salt and pepper.
 Use a wooden spoon or spatula to break the meat into small pieces as it cooks.
 Cook the meat for about 4-5 minutes or until just barely cooked through, stirring occasionally.

-Zucchini is optional – I added it because it’s zucchini season and veggies are good for you!
+Zucchini is optional – I added it because it’s zucchini season and extra veggies are never a bad idea.
 Skip the zucchini to reduce volume and keep this recipe at 4 servings.

 - Serving Size: 1 meal prep bowl